 One in three Dutch farms may need to close.
-It’s the most painful outcome of the government’s policy to cut nitrogen emissions in half by 2030.
+It’s the most painful consequence of the government’s plan to cut nitrogen emissions in half by 2030.

-My own party, Prime Minister Mark Rutte’s liberal VVD, is split down the middle.
-51 percent of members who attended the yearly congress on Saturday supported a motion to soften the policy.
+Rutte’s center-right VVD (of which I am a member), is split down the middle.
+51 percent of members who attended the annual party congress on Saturday voted for a motion to soften the farm policy.

 What is nitrogen, and why is it a problem?

-Most nitrogen pollution is caused by the burning of fossil fuels, which releases nitrogen oxide, and manure from farm animals, which emits ammonia (when dung and urine mix).
+Nitrogen pollution is caused by the burning of fossil fuels, which releases nitrogen oxide, and the manure of farm animals (when dung and urine mix), which emits ammonia.

 Farms cause 85 percent of ammonia emissions and 40 to 45 percent of overall nitrogen emissions.